 The THERM output asserts low if the external or local temperature exceeds the programmed THERM limits.
 THERM temperature limits should normally be equal to or greater than the high temperature limits.
 THERM is reset automatically when the temperature falls back within the THERM limit.
-The external and local limits are set by default to 85°C. A hysteresis value can be programmed; in which case, THERM resets when the temperature falls to the limit value minus the hysteresis value.
+A hysteresis value can be programmed; in which case, THERM resets when the temperature falls to the limit value minus the hysteresis value.
 This applies to both local and remote measurement channels.
 The power-on hysteresis default value is 10°C, but this can be reprogrammed to any value after powerup.